 Therefore, you may need to defer the creation of Operators, until other configurations upon which an Operator may relay, such as:

 - Virtual Tenants - Virtual Tenants allow you to segment your business data and then restricting an Operator's span of control to only a a particular set of business data.

 - Permissions - The creation of role-based access controls (permissions) is essential to ensure that any Operator has the appropriate access to perform the activities required of them.

 - License Pools - An Operator's access to license pools allows them to manage the assignment or recovery of licenses, but only within the scope defined by the organization.

 IV.
 Creating Operator Accounts

 Operator accounts are created in the same manner as that found in the Knowledge Resource titled 4.B Create CoreView Tenant Administrators.
 Below, please find a short video that walks you through the steps to delegate access to a Help Desk.
-This this video refers to an older version of CoreView, the information and concepts are still relevant.
+This video refers to an older version of CoreView, the information and concepts are still relevant.